Bestra/ember-training-slides/slides.md

 - routes can specify a namespace directly if they want

 ---
-# Route nesting = template nesting

----
-# Template Nesting

-- A route's template can have an {{outlet}} for its children

-^
-- Ember's nested resources are not Rails' nested resources
-- Nested resources  == master/detail, navbar

----
 # Resource makes a common parent route/template for its children
 <!-- jsbin nested resource/templates -->
 [example jsbin](http://emberjs.jsbin.com/pocico/4/edit?html,js,output)